 The left browser frame reflects the Go4 objects hierarchy, like it is done in the native Go4 GUI browser.
-Double clicking on a histogram icon will draw it on the next free view pad in the display frame on the right side.
-The division of the display frame into pads can be set up with the number spin box on top of the objects hierarchy frame (2 means a 2x2 grid of pads).
+Clicking on an object icon will draw it on the next free view pad in the display frame on the right side.
+The display frame may be divided in different ways as described in section 7.2.2.
 When the Monitoring checkbox is selected, the displayed objects are frequently refreshed every 3 seconds.